Diarchy: Bolivia

 Following a coup d'état in 1964, former Vice President René Barrientos rose to power as president of the military junta.
 The following year, faced with discontent from loyalists of General Alfredo Ovando Candía, Barrientos promulgated the co-presidency between himself and Ovando Candía.
 The pair ruled as dual presidents until 1966 when Barrientos resigned in order to run in that year's general election.

 Israel

-After the 2019–2021 Israeli political crisis, Israel's Basic Law: The Government underwent a major change.
+During the 2018–2022 Israeli political crisis, Israel's Basic Law: The Government underwent a major change.
 A system of two prime ministers, appointed at the same time by the Knesset, was established.
 According to the new method, there was an Alternate Prime Minister of Israel in addition to the standard Prime Minister of Israel.
 After a half of the government's term, the two prime ministers would change positions as part of a rotation government.
 During the term, the government's roles and duties were divided between the two prime ministers, each one of them entitled to remove ministers without the other's interference.

 However, this system did not survive even until the first planned rotation and was abolished again after the formation of the thirty-seventh government of Israel at the end of 2022.